ziad-rima/Multi-Step-Form/README.md

     - Meaning when the app loads, we check if there's any saved form data in `localStorage` and use it to set the initial state (using `useEffect()`).
   - Saving data when user updates their input.
     - Meaning every time the user makes a change, we save it in `localStorage` so the data is always saved.

+- `NavLink`: A special React Router component that creates a navigation link.
+- `useLocation`: A React Router hook that gives us access to the current URL's details.

 ### Continued development